Looking for the best things to do in Hallstatt, Austria? Our ultimate guide has got you covered!

 How to get there?

 If you’re wondering how to get to Hallstatt, you can reach the location by either road or rail.
-If you prefer driving or taking the bus, the major starting points are Vienna, Salzburg, and Munich.
+If you prefer driving or taking the bus, the major starting points are Vienna, Salzburg (Hallstatt is a really easy day trip from Salzburg), and Munich.

 There is a train station at Hallstatt, but the train journey is a lot longer than the journey by car or bus, so we don’t usually recommend traveling to Hallstatt by train.